 To make the scones:

-• In a small bowl, combine the heavy cream, egg, vanilla, orange extract, orange zest, lemon zest, and chopped rosemary and place in refrigerator until needed.
+• Place butter in a small bowl and leave in refrigerator until needed.
+In another small bowl, combine heavy cream, egg, vanilla, orange extract, orange zest, lemon zest, and chopped rosemary and place in refrigerator until needed.

-• Remove the scones from the freezer and lightly brush the tops with heavy cream.
-Bake for 20-25 minutes, until the tops and edges of the scones are beginning to lightly brown.
+• Bake in the preheated oven for 20-25 minutes, or until tops and edges are beginning to turn golden brown & a toothpick inserted in the center of a scone comes out clean.
 Allow to cool on the pan for 10 minutes before removing to a wire rack to cool completely.
+While the scones are cooling, prepare your glaze (instructions below).
+Once scones have cooled, glaze as desired.

 To make the glaze:

-• Add the powdered sugar, vanilla, and 2 tablespoons milk or heavy cream to a small bowl and whisk to combine.
-Add more liquid, 1 tablespoon at a time, until the mixture reaches a honey-like consistency.
+Add powdered sugar, vanilla, and 2 tablespoons milk/ heavy cream in a small bowl and whisk to combine.
+Add more milk/ heavy cream, 1 tablespoon at a time, whisking until the mixture reaches a honey-like consistency.
+Glaze cooled scones as desired.

 Notes